-In order to obtain the minimum noise, one chooses $\phi_1$ such that the last term in Eq.~(\ref{xphi}) assigns the minimum possible value, that is $-|b|$, by choosing $e^{-i 2 \phi_1} \langle \hat{a}_1^2 \rangle$ to have a (negative) phase $e^{\pm i \pi}$.
-Largest uncertainty is obtained by setting the last term to $+|b|$.
-Fortunately, eigenvalues of matrix (\ref{Vc_gaussian}) performs this automatically.
-In a quadrature-squeezed state $\langle x_{\phi_1}^2 \rangle=e^{-2r}/2=a-|b|$ and $\langle p_{\phi_1}^2 \rangle=e^{2r}/2=a+|b|$.
-We note that, for brevity, we assume that a unitary transformation is performed~\cite{simon1994quantum} in operators, which does not change the noise properties of the matrix determining the SMNc features.
+The minimum noise is obtained by choosing $\phi_1$ so that the last term takes the value $-|b|$, whereas the maximum noise corresponds to $+|b|$.
+The eigenvalues of Eq.~(\ref{Vc_gaussian}) perform this optimization automatically.
+For a quadrature-squeezed state, $\langle (\Delta x_{\phi_1})^2 \rangle=e^{-2r}/2=a-|b|$ and $\langle (\Delta p_{\phi_1})^2 \rangle=e^{2r}/2=a+|b|$.
+Throughout the paper we assume, for brevity, that a local unitary transformation has been used to set first moments to zero~\cite{simon1994quantum}; this does not affect the covariance-matrix properties relevant to SMNc.

-Nonclassicality of a state can as well be quantified with a nonclassical depth $\tau$~\cite{lee1991measure}. $\tau$ is defined as the minimum of the value in
+A more general quantifier of nonclassicality is the nonclassical depth $\tau$~\cite{lee1991measure}.
+It is defined as the minimum filtering strength in

-which makes Glauber-Sudarshan function $P(\alpha)$ an analytical and positive-definite probability distribution.
-That is, it transforms the $P(\alpha)$ of a nonclassical state to the one of a classical state.
-The Gaussian function in the integrand is a nonclassicality filter function~\cite{vogelPRA2010Filters}. $d^2\alpha\equiv d\alpha_R \: d\alpha_I$ is a two dimensional integral over the real and imaginary components of $\alpha$.
+that renders the Glauber--Sudarshan function $P(\alpha)$ analytic and positive definite.
+The Gaussian factor is a nonclassicality filter~\cite{vogelPRA2010Filters}, and $d^2\alpha\equiv d\alpha_R \, d\alpha_I$ denotes integration over the real and imaginary parts of $\alpha$.